How I built Fluxer, a Discord-like chat app

 Will Fluxer become like Discord?

-Open source makes trust easier because leaving is possible.
+Open source makes trust easier because running your own instance is possible.

 Why monetise Fluxer?